5 Signs of a Dysfunctional Culture

 You also really want to see people acting as if they know what they’re doing and appear super-focused on tasks, rather than gossiping or ignoring the phone (or each other).

-Being visually aware of subtle behaviour changes to your corporate culture is a requirement of executives, leaders and even board members.
-If you do notice any of these indicators of a dysfunctional culture at your workplace, it’s important to nip them in the bud before they turn into bigger issues that are much harder to turn around.
+Being visually aware of subtle behavior changes to your corporate culture is a requirement of executives, leaders and even board members.
+If you do notice any of these indicators of a dysfunctional culture at your workplace, it's important to nip them in the bud before they turn into bigger issues that are much harder to turn around.
 That way, with a positive workplace culture and engaged employees, you will ensure that you can more easily execute on your strategy.